rdkcentral/mock-firebolt/README.md

 Navigate to the directory under browser-extensions which contains a manifest.json file and click "Select"
 ```

-Now you can access mono-sdk from HTTP by adding `"url": "https://meta.rdkcentral.com/firebolt/api/"` in mf.config.SAMPLE.json and copying to mf.config.json,If you pass the appropriate query string parameter(s) (see [docs/UsageWithinApps.md](./docs/UsageWithinApps.md)), these SDK calls will get sent to the Mock Firebolt server and it will reply as you configure it to do so.
+Now you can access core sdk from HTTP by adding `"url": "https://meta.rdkcentral.com/firebolt/api/"` in mf.config.SAMPLE.json and copying to mf.config.json,If you pass the appropriate query string parameter(s) (see [docs/UsageWithinApps.md](./docs/UsageWithinApps.md)), these SDK calls will get sent to the Mock Firebolt server and it will reply as you configure it to do so.

 See the section "Important Dependency Notes" above for details about which version of SDK support Mock Firebolt.